Dr. Sarah N Giddings

 Dr. Jacqueline McSweeney

-Jack worked as a Postdoctoral Researcher with Dr. Giddings and Dr. Feddersen on the CSIDE project.
-She received her PhD at Rutgers University studying sediment dynamics in the Delaware Estuary.
-She is now doing a postdoc studying inner-shelf dynamics at OSU.
+Jack is an assistant professor at Stoney Brook.
+She worked as a Postdoctoral Researcher with Dr. Giddings and Dr. Feddersen on the CSIDE project.
+She received her PhD at Rutgers University studying sediment dynamics in the Delaware Estuary and also did a postdoc studying inner-shelf dynamics at OSU.

 Heitor Schueroff de Souza